Leaving Home is one of the most important decisions that you will ever make.

 Anyone aged 18 or over may apply to join the Hosuing Register.
 Young people aged 16 and 17 may apply if an adult will act as a trustee and guarantor for the tenancy.
 We will need a letter from an adult confirming that s/he is willing to act in the capacity of a trustee or guarantor.

 If young people wish to apply with a friend, as joint applicants, the council welcomes this.
+Two friends would be entitled to bid for two bedroom flats.
+It is important, before you make your houisng application as friends, that you are confident that you would want to share for some time.
 Living with friends can make accommodation more affordable for young people on low earnings.
 Many homes advertised on Homes4Wiltshire these days are “affordable rents” which are roughly 80% market rents but can include a service charge on top of the rent.
 Please note that not all the landlords advertising on Homes4Wiltshire will consider friends as tenants unless they have lived together for 12 months.